Class Procedures

 BINDERS AND NOTETAKING

-Students need a binder to hold notes, assignments, and worksheets.
-Students will keep track of assignment grades on the APES binder log or Chem binder log.
+Submission of binders is optional, but students need a binder to hold notes, assignments, etc. Students will keep track of assignment grades on the Chem binder log.

 BOOKS